Ugyen-Namgay/Ticket_Module/README.md

--  Hello, this will be used for sharing of code for the enhancement of 'Bhutan App'.
+-  Hello, this repository will be used for collaboratively working environment for the enhancement of 'Bhutan App'.
 <!---
 --->